SuperOfficeDocs/superoffice-docs/docs/en/automation/zapier/tips/listsource.md

 # Look up lists between Source and SuperOffice CRM

-When you select SuperOffice CRM as an action in your Zap, there are many list fields in SuperOffice.
+In SuperOffice, drop-down fields (such as currency) are associated with a list.
+When defining the action of a Zap, names must match the SuperOffice list values.

+## Example: Sale amount and currency

-For example, on the Create a Sale action the amount field has a currency field, which you can choose to set using the drop-down list:
+On the **Create a Sale** action, the **Amount** field has a **Currency** field, which you can set using the drop-down list.

-![Currency Field][img1]
+![Zapier: currency field -screenshot][img1]

-This is great if all your sales have the same currency, but if the currency varies, then you need to provide the currency name.
-The name must match the SuperOffice list values, so “GBP” will match, but “British Pounds” will not, since the SuperOffice list contains “GBP”.
+This is great if all your sales have the same currency, but if the currency varies, you must provide the currency name.
+The name must match the SuperOffice list values, so "GBP" will match, but "British Pounds" will not, since the SuperOffice list contains "GBP".

-To provide the name, you need to choose “Use a Custom Value” at the bottom of the list.
+To provide the name, choose **Use a Custom Value** at the bottom of the list.

-![Use a Custon Value][img2]
+![Use a Custom Value -screenshot][img2]

 This will add a new field to the form where you can place the currency name.

-![Custom Value for Currency ID][img3]
+![Custom Value for Currency ID -screenshot][img3]

-SuperOffice will see the string value “USD”, note that this is not a currency id (a number), and look up the currency id in the SuperOffice currency list using the name you provided.
+SuperOffice will see the string value "USD", note that this is not a currency id (a number), and look up the currency ID in the SuperOffice currency list using the name you provided.

-The result is that your sale will get tagged with the right currency in SuperOffice.
+As a result, your sale is tagged with the right currency in SuperOffice.

-This works with all drop-down lists in SuperOffice actions, including Owners, Companies, Projects, Contacts, as well as such drop-down fields as business, category, type, and so on.
+This works with all drop-down lists in SuperOffice actions, including Owners, Companies, Projects, Contacts, as well drop-down fields such as business, category, type.

-![Provide Owner ID for Custom Value][img4]
+![Provide Owner ID for Custom Value -screenshot][img4]

 [img1]:media/create-sale.png
 [img2]:media/custom-value.png